heatherprince/cosmoped/README.md

 # cosmoped

-We apply the Massively Optimized Parameter Estimation and Data compression technique (MOPED, see Heavens, Jimenez & Lahav 2000 https://arxiv.org/abs/astro-ph/9911102) to the public Planck 2015 temperature likelihood, reducing the dimensions of the data space to one number per parameter of interest.
+We apply the Massively Optimized Parameter Estimation and Data compression technique (MOPED, see Heavens, Jimenez & Lahav 2000 https://arxiv.org/abs/astro-ph/9911102) to the public *Planck* 2015 temperature likelihood, reducing the dimensions of the data space to one number per parameter of interest.
+Stay tuned for an update that includes the Planck 2018 data.

 # required packages